Donna Brazile: I considered replacing Clinton with Biden as 2016 Democratic nominee

 Brazile writes that she was haunted by the still-unsolved murder of DNC data staffer Seth Rich and feared for her own life, shutting the blinds to her office window so snipers could not see her and installing surveillance cameras at her home.
 She wonders whether Russians had placed a listening device in plants in the DNC executive suite.

 At first, Brazile writes of the hacking, top Democratic officials were “encouraging us not to talk about it.”
 But she says a wake-up moment came when she visited the White House in August 2016, for President Obama’s 55th birthday party.
-National security adviser Susan E. Rice and former attorney general Eric Holder separately pulled her aside quietly to urge her to take the Russian hacking seriously, which she did, she writes.
+National security adviser Susan E. Rice and former attorney general Eric H. Holder Jr. separately pulled her aside to urge her to take the Russian hacking seriously, which she did, she writes.

 That fall, Brazile says she tried to persuade her Republican counterparts to agree to a joint statement condemning Russian interference but that they ignored her messages and calls.

-Note: Clarification: This story has been updated to clarify the process that Donna Brazile considered initiating to have Hillary Clinton replaced as the Democratic presidential nominee.
-As interim chair of the Democratic National Committee, Brazile was not empowered to replace her unilaterally.
-Reactions from former Clinton campaign officials have also been added.